 A platform like Shopify is simple to use even if you don’t have graphic design or coding skills.
 Choose a Shopify Theme that puts photos first, and customize with your own logo, colours, and other design elements before adding products.

 Your product pages need to work overtime to capture details like fit, feel, and draping.
-There are also a wealth of apps in the Shopify App Store designed specifically to help fashion brands create personalized shopping experiences and solve common challenges like fit and sizing.
+There are also a wealth of clothing store apps in the Shopify App Store designed specifically to help fashion brands create personalized shopping experiences and solve common challenges like fit and sizing.
 Among the best apps to sell clothes, these are a few standouts:

 Consider other online channels like social selling.
 Reach your target audience by integrating Instagram and Facebook Shops.
 Your clothing line may also be a fit for marketplaces like Etsy, where you can reach a built-in audience of those interested in handmade goods.